derechos-humanos/derechos-humanos.github.io/site/content/en/posts/estonia-discrimination.md

+---
+{
+  "title": "Republic of Estonia – Restrictions on Russian Nationals & Impacts on Ethnic Russians", "date": "2025-11-23",
+  "author": "Derechos Humanos",
+  "description": "Overview of restrictions on Russian nationals in Estonia and their impact on ethnic Russians" }
+---

 # Republic of Estonia – Restrictions on Russian Nationals & Impacts on Ethnic Russians

 ## Key Laws & Decrees (Enforcing Entry and Activity Restrictions)